 A great solution to provide you with richer data, without the high level of time and expense of focus groups is to use additional tracking code within your site that provides the data to generate heat maps, scroll maps, click overlays and confetti maps.
 These reports use a snapshot image of the page that is being analysed, and data is overlaid to visually map where website visitors have clicked, the areas of the page to which they have scrolled, and a separation of data on a variety of factors (such as source, new vs returning visitors, device type, search terms and more) to compare how these varying users interact with the page.
 For example, in data analysis of this kind, you may identify that visitors that have arrived to the page from Facebook or another social media channel interact with the page and click in different areas than those users that have arrived via a search engine.
 This type of click analysis data can be highly valuable in informing your social media marketing campaigns.
 Likewise, identifying the areas of the page that are most commonly viewed and clicked can aid you in planning of layout and design changes for the page, for example the placement of important information, advertisements or buttons.

-If you’re looking to collect more data regarding how users browse and interact with key pages of your website, speak to the Rapid Web team today on 01785 250 222.
+If you’re looking to collect more data regarding how users browse and interact with key pages of your website, speak to the Rapid Web Services team today on 01785 250 222.